 Living Room

 In the living room, contemporary furniture helps establish a calm, functional environment.
-Sofas and chairs often feature low profiles and clean lines, while coffee tables and accent pieces focus on proportion and material rather than ornament.
+Modern sofas and chairs often feature low profiles and clean lines, while modern coffee tables and accent pieces focus on proportion and material rather than ornament.

 Dining Area